Published on January 2nd, 2015 | by Rayne0

 Genetically Modified Foods: The Rise of the Planet of the Frankenbanana?

-Knowledge of genetics started with Darwin’s “The Origin of the Species” in 1859 and continued with the construction of the genetic map in 1913, the study of genetics was considerably advanced with James Watson and Francis Crick proposal of the double helix structure of DNA and 1966 Marshall Nirenberg & Har Gobind Khorana finished the genetic code.
+Knowledge of genetics started with Darwin’s “The Origin of the Species” in 1859 and continued with the construction of the genetic map in 1913, the study of genetics was considerably advanced with James Watson and Francis Crick proposal of the double helix structure of DNA ) (Note: Because they looked at Rosalind Franklin’s notes) and 1966 Marshall Nirenberg & Har Gobind Khorana finished the and 1966 Marshall Nirenberg & Har Gobind Khorana finished the genetic code.
 1973 saw the invention of DNA cloning and the first genetically modified DNA organism was created in 1974 and the technology is constantly being improved on.
-Genetic engineering has a wide range of applications in the medical and technology field .

 WHAT ARE GENETICALLY MODIFIED FOODS?: